Visual Supply Company research snapshot

 Private company investments carry illiquidity risk, limited disclosure, and uncertain exit timelines.
 Only capital that can be locked up for 5 to 10 years should be considered.

-Watch for announcements of CFO appointment, audited financials disclosure, S-1 filing, or secondary market transactions that signal IPO readiness.
+Watch for announcements of a CFO appointment, audited financials disclosure, an S-1 filing, or secondary-market transactions that signal IPO readiness or acquisition interest.

-Do not assume an IPO is imminent.
-Many private companies remain private indefinitely.
+Do not assume an exit is imminent.
+Many private companies remain private indefinitely, and the gap between the 2019 and 2026 valuation estimates shows how flat private pricing can stay.

-Track VSCO product launches versus Adobe Lightroom AI features, Instagram editing updates, Canva creative tools, and standalone AI editing apps.
+Track VSCO One and VSCO Pro adoption against Adobe Lightroom AI features, Canva creative tools, Instagram editing updates, and standalone AI editing apps.
+Also monitor VSCO Hub brand matching and AI Lab feature releases.

-Falling behind on AI features or losing creator community engagement would weaken the investment thesis significantly.
+Falling behind on AI features or failing to convert the 200 million registered users into pro subscribers would weaken the investment thesis significantly.

 Investment research summary